apapag05/EPL232_hw5/README.md

 # homework4

-Team 26 : Andria-Maria Papageorgiou 1018366, Marios Epameinonda
+Team 26 : Andria-Maria Papageorgiou 1018366

 @brief This program implements libray bmplib.a which contains the follow operations; a list with the header file of each given bitmap,